DavidVerdugo7/DavidVerdugo7/README.md

 Hi, I'm David — a former medical doctor turned Data Analyst, passionate about uncovering insights and improving decision-making through data.
 My journey began in healthcare, and today, I bring that same precision and care to data analytics.

-🔍 I work with real-world public health and socio-demographic datasets, building dashboards, automating reports, and cleaning messy data to extract meaningful stories.
-Whether it’s a Power BI report or a SQL pipeline, I love creating tools that make data easy to use and understand.
+🔍 I work with real-world public health and socio-demographic data, building dashboards, automating reports, and cleaning messy data to extract meaningful stories.
+Passionate about transforming complex healthcare and business data into meaningful insights.
+I am also problem solver with a strong desire to keep learning and contributing across industries.

 🧠 Always learning.
 Always curious.
 Always driven by purpose.